whitequill/helloworld-DLL-ADS-/README.md

     }
 Invoke-Expression -Command ".\helloworld-app.exe"
 ```
 into the, probably empty, helloworld.ps1 file that should have been populated with `helloworld-DLL.cpp`.
+Also hard-links don't work to link to ADS.

 **By the end you should have two symbolic links one to each alternate data stream that was built.**